kcraig34/docs/docs/development/install-oracle-java-on-ubuntu-16-04.md

     This should return the path to the Java binary, which applications can use when executing commands.

-## OpenJDK
+## Install OpenJDK

-The above installation methods allow you to use the Oracle JDK, which is be bound by licensing terms and includes proprietary components.
+The above installation methods allow you to use the Oracle JDK, which is bound by licensing terms and includes proprietary components.
 If you're not careful, this can pose an issue when developing production applications.

 Fortunately, OpenJDK provides an open-source alternative that is just as easy to install.